tlindsay42/ArmorPowerShell/docs/cmd_get.rst

     Get-ArmorAccountAddress

 SYNOPSIS
-    This cmdlet retrieves the address on file for Armor accounts.
+    Retrieves the mailing address on file for Armor accounts.

 SYNTAX